Sigmmma/c20/src/content/h3/guides/shaders/pbr-shader/readme.md

 # Step 1: Creating a Diffuse map

-Halo 3 does not use Albedo maps.
+Halo 3's  **cook_torrance** material models do not use Albedo maps.
 Instead it uses Diffuse maps, which is a combo of the Albedo map and Ambient Occulsion map.
 This way you can have baked shadows in your shader.

 You will need two textures for creating a Diffuse map: